Pari55051/genshin-impact-website/README.md

 #  ⚔️💫 Genshin Impact Tribute Website
-This is a triute website for the game [Genshin Impact](https://genshin.hoyoverse.com/en/home) by [HoyoVerse](https://www.hoyoverse.com/en-us/).
+This is a tribute website for the game [Genshin Impact](https://genshin.hoyoverse.com/en/home) by [HoyoVerse](https://www.hoyoverse.com/en-us/).
 My siblings really like this game, so I thought it would make for a cool project!

 here's my favourite genshin quote: